simonthum/git-sync/README.md

 # git-sync

-sychronize tracking repositories
+Sychronize tracking repositories.

-2012 by Simon Thum

 This scrips intends to sync near-automatically via git in "tracking" repositories where a nice history is not as crucial as having one.

-Licensed under CC0
+2012-2018 by Simon Thum and contributors, licensed under _CC0_

 ## Use case